imagej/imagej.github.io/_pages/develop/maven.md

 For the `groupId`, it is typically best to use the reversed domain name of the library's web site.
 For libraries that are not explicitly versioned, you may want to use a datestamp such as "20120920" for the `version`, rather than inventing your own versioning scheme.

-**WARNING:** If you use `install:install-file`, others will not be able to build your code unless they also use `install:install-file` to install the library on their systems.
+{% include notice icon='warning' content="If you use `install:install-file`, others will not be able to build your code unless they also use `install:install-file` to install the library on their systems." %}

 When in doubt, [contact the community](/discuss) with your questions.